BlogCustomer Feedback

 Or whatever distribution channel you choose.

-Survicate offers email or sharable link surveys, website or app surveys, mobile app surveys, as well as chat surveys.
+Survicate offers email or sharable link surveys, website pop-ups, in-product surveys, and mobile app surveys.
 Click through the Survicate dashboard to find what kind will fit your needs most.

 You can configure our surveys in a way that will allow them to be triggered by events.
 Since CES surveys should happen immediately after key interactions, you don't want to have to send them out manually each time.